sagifogel/Proptics/docs/src/main/mdoc/an-optics/an-optic.md

 ## Why does AnOptic exist?

-`Proptics` is inspired by ideas from <a href="https://github.com/purescript-contrib/purescript-profunctor-lenses" target="_blank">purescript-profunctor-lenses</a>.
+`Proptics` is inspired by ideas from [purescript-profunctor-lenses](https://github.com/purescript-contrib/purescript-profunctor-lenses)
 In `purescript` we cannot put `Optic` directly into a container (e.g. an `Option`), therefore a new optic has been designed to have the ability to export its representation to a data type.
 Although it is not the case for Scala, still, passing an optic to a function might seems awkward, therefore this option has been adopted in `Proptics`.<br/> The data type representing `AnIso_[S, T, A, B]` is the `Exchange[A, B, S, T]`.